cudoventures/cudos-network-docs/src/docs/become-a-validator/README.md

 ---
-title: Become a Validator
+title: Become a validator
 ---

-# Become a Validator
+# Become a validator

 This section provides you with:

-## Running a Validator node
+## Running a validator node

 This section provides you with: